 Owusu meanwhile went behind the counter and into a back room, where he held 22-year-old Lorrie Snyder at gunpoint and ordered her to empty the store’s safe.

 As Horace would later find out, the boom he heard coming from the shop’s backroom was that of a .38 snubnosed revolver going off.
-Porter had shot and killed Lorrie Snyder.
+Owusu had shot and killed Lorrie Snyder.

 One Gun.
 One Shot.
 One Death.